23-Year-Old Center – Anaheim Ducks

 Rickard Rakell Contract Information:

-Signed a three-year deal with the Ducks in July of 2012.
+Signed a six-year, $22.8 million contract extension with the Ducks in October of 2016.

 To instantly reveal our fantasy analysis of every player – including Rickard Rakell – simply subscribe now.